Skyhigh704/ID_1810017_ECE_4124/Lab1/readme.md

 3. Multiplyed the two sequences element-wise and store the sum in y(n).

 ### Tabular Method
-1. Constructedinput sequences X(n) and input response H(n) functions.
+1. Constructed input sequences X(n) and input response H(n) functions.
 2. For each n, multiplyed h(n) and x(k) to form a matrix A.
 3. Used nested loops to compute the output sequence y(n) by adding diagonal elements of matrix A.